 Leaves, Pine Needles, and Other Debris

-Trees that are situated close to your home in St. Louis Park may drop various types of debris onto your roof.
+Trees that are situated close to your home may drop various types of debris onto your roof and into your gutters.
 Especially in the fall, you may notice leaves and pine needles accumulating on your roof.
 Again, this may seem like a minor issue.
 But, the debris can easily trap and hold moisture on your roof.
 When your roofing materials are exposed to moisture for extended periods, they’ll start to deteriorate or even develop mold.
 This will shorten the lifespan of your roof.

 Debris from nearby trees can also become a problem for your gutter system.
 Leaves and pine needles can accumulate in gutters, causing them to clog.
 Clogged gutters can’t effectively drain water from your roof.
 Instead, the water will get backed up on your roof or leak out the sides of the gutters.
 This can lead to water damage to your roof, siding, and foundation.